 No. Proposed Resolution Policies 1 Re-election of directors Generally, PNB to vote FOR this resolution.
 However, PNB to vote AGAINST if: i.
 The director has not met a minimum 75% attendance with any reasonable justification. ii.
 The director has a poor reputation and conduct, whether personally or professionally. iii.
 The director is deemed unable to fulfil his or her duties effectively or acts in a way that is detrimental to the company. iv.
-The director is also an NRC member and there are remuneration issues that are not addressed by the Company.
+The director is also an NRC member and there are remuneration issues that are not addressed by the Company. v.
 The director is an independent or PNB nominee director who has served for more than 9 years1. vi.
 The director is holding more than 5 Board directorships at public listed companies. vii.
-The director of listed companies is an Active Politician 2 viii.
-The director is the chairperson of the company and/or chairperson of the Board Sustainability Committee or its equivalent, in which the company does not have a clearly defined Net Zero Ambition 3 . ix.
-The director is the chairperson of the company and/or chairperson of the Board Sustainability Committee or its equivalent, in which the company has not adequately demonstrated appropriate actions and/or disclosed relevant strategies on how material climate, labour and biodiversity 5 issues are managed (effective 1st January 2026). x.
+The director of listed companies is an Active Politician2

+No. Proposed Resolution Policies 1 Re-election of directors viii.
+The director is the chairperson of the company and/or chairperson of the Board Sustainability Committee or its equivalent, in which the company does not have a clearly defined Net Zero Ambition 3 (effective 1st January 2025). ix.
+The director is the chairperson of the company and/or chairperson of the Board Sustainability Committee or its equivalent, in which the company has not adequately demonstrated appropriate actions and/or disclosed relevant strategies on how material climate, labour and biodiversity issues are managed (effective 1st January 2026). x.
 The director is the chairperson of the company and/or chairperson of the Board Sustainability Committee or its equivalent, if the company does not have a clearly defined and actionable Net Zero Strategy 4 (effective 1st January 2026). xi.
 The director is the chairperson of the company and/or chairperson of the Board Nomination Committee if the Board does not have at least 30% women directors without any reasonable justification.
+PNB to ABSTAIN if : i.
+The director is an independent director who has served on the board for more than 8 years.